By Phillip Watts

 For those of you on the downhill side of 40, with creaky joints like me, your best strategy is to take your time.
 Check with your doctor to see if prescription anti-inflammatories can help.
 They really help with my arthritic knee.
 Also, powdered electrolyte drink mixes provide a real energy boost on the trail and are great for hydration and preventing muscle cramps.

 Putting it All Together

 Phillip Watts is a geologist and environmental consultant living in Englewood, Colorado.
-He is an avid muzzleloader and archer and is very interested in preserving wildlife habitat and the tradition of the hunt for his sons.
+He is an avid muzzleloader and is very interested in preserving wildlife habitat and the tradition of the hunt for his sons.
 This article originally appeared in the magazine Bugle.